 Golf is different.
 It is a game of honor and integrity.
 When a golfer breaks a rule, they are expected to penalize themselves.
 Golfers don’t need umpires or referees.

 Being a golfer is more than learning how to hit a golf ball.
 It is a contest, a series of challenges, between you and your most difficult opponent: yourself.
-When a child learns to play golf correctly, they, almost without realizing, develop valuable skills that they will use throughout their lives.
+When a child learns to play golf correctly, they, almost without realizing, develop valuable skills that they will use throughout their lives on and off the golf course.

 The Sixtyone Golf Academy is a golf introduction, development, and integration program.
-It is designed to help remove barriers to playing golf, the real barriers and the perceived ones.
+It is designed to help remove barriers to playing golf, the real ones and the ones we perceive.

 Sixtyone reaches out from the golf course and connects young people with the positive aspects of golf.
 The traditions and culture of the game do the rest.